sreee2001/docusaurus_dotnet_overview/dotnet_overview/docs/Topics/07_CloudTechnologies/31_AzureFunctions.md

+---
+slug: azure_functions
+title: Azure Functions
+tags: [dotnet, azure, functions, azure_functions]
+---

-## 31. Azure Functions
+# Azure Functions

-### Short Introduction + Official Definition
+## Short Introduction

 Azure Functions is a serverless compute service that enables you to run event-triggered code without managing infrastructure.
 It automatically scales based on demand and you only pay for the compute time you consume.

+## Official Definition

-**Official Definition**: "Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
+"Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
 Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running."

-### Setup and Deployment Steps
+## Setup and Deployment Steps

-**Azure CLI Setup**:
+### Azure CLI Setup

 ```bash
 # Create storage account (required for Functions)